ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Incident also contains some related alarms,if needed users can query the information of alarms by alarm management interface {{?RFC8632}}.
-In some cases, e.g. cutover scenario, incident server may use alarm management interface {{?RFC8632}} to shelve some alarms.
+In some cases, e.g., cutover scenario, incident server may use alarm management interface {{?RFC8632}} to shelve some alarms.

-Alarm management may keep the original process, alarms are reported from network to network controller or analytics and then reported to upper layer system(e.g.  OSS).
-Upper layer system may store these alarms and provide the information for fault analysis (e.g. deeper analysis based on incident).
+Alarm management may keep the original process, alarms are reported from network to network controller or analytics and then reported to upper layer system (e.g.,  OSS).
+Upper layer system may store these alarms and provide the information for fault analysis (e.g., deeper analysis based on incident).

 Compared with alarm management, incident management provides not only